Birmingham Workers’ Compensation Lawyer

 What are the Most Common Types of Work Injuries?

 Certain injuries are more common in work accidents than others.
 People who do physical labor are going to be more likely to be injured.
-This is because they’re lifting heavy objects and subjecting their body to stress all the time.
+This is because they’re lifting heavy objects and subjecting their bodies to stress all the time.

 Some of the more common injuries we see with workers comp cases include: